RebornBeat/PentaTrack-5-Point-Predictive-Center-Tracking/README.md

 ---

 > *"Every movement has a center.
 Every center predicts the next.
-Velocity decides which one matters."*
+Velocity decides which one matters.
+Drift reveals what the grid can't see."*